 Follow the dots

 The first port of call to follow this type of race is always dot-watching.
 The riders are all carrying tracking devices and you can watch them move across the map in real time.
 It is surprising how much you can gather from that one little dot.
 You can not only spot who is in the lead, overtaking, slowing down or stopped but also get down to the everyday details — are they McDonalds junkies or do they head to Subway instead?
-You can follow the dots here.
+You can follow the dots here or at the top of this post.

 Indian Pacific Wheel Race site and social media